What If... T'Challa Became a Star-Lord?: Plot

 In 1988, the Ravagers are hired by Ego, a Celestial, to retrieve his son Peter Quill from Earth.
 Ravager leader Yondu Udonta assigns this task to his underlings Kraglin Obfonteri and Taserface, who mistakenly abduct a young T'Challa from Wakanda.

-20 years later, T'Challa is a famous galactic pirate and hero known as Star-Lord.
-He has reformed the Ravagers, who are now inspired by the Earth hero Robin Hood and his Merry Men, and has persuaded Thanos to abandon his plan of eliminating half of all life in the universe and become a member of the Ravagers.
-He also believes that Yondu attempted to return him to Wakanda as a child, but it had been destroyed.
-While obtaining an orb containing the Power Stone from the planet Morag, T'Challa recruits Korath the Pursuer to join the Ravagers.
+20 years later, T'Challa has become a famous intergalactic pirate and hero known as Star-Lord, reformed the Ravagers using the Earth hero Robin Hood and his Merry Men as inspiration, and persuaded Thanos to abandon his plan of eliminating half of all life in the universe and join the Ravagers.
+He also believes that Udonta attempted to return him to Wakanda as a child, but it had been destroyed.

-The Ravagers are approached by Nebula, who proposes a heist to steal one of Taneleer Tivan / The Collector's artifacts: the Embers of Genesis, cosmic dust capable of terraforming ecosystems and eradicating galactic hunger.
-At Tivan's headquarters on Knowhere, the Ravagers distract his Black Order henchmen while Nebula and Yondu offer him the orb, which allows T'Challa to infiltrate Tivan's vast collection of artifacts.
-He finds a Wakandan spacecraft sent in search of him and realizes that Yondu lied about Wakanda.
-The Ravagers are all captured when Nebula seemingly betrays them to Tivan.
+After obtaining an orb containing the Power Stone and recruiting Korath the Pursuer into the Ravagers, the group are approached by Thanos' adopted daughter Nebula, who proposes a heist to steal one of Taneleer Tivan / The Collector's artifacts: the Embers of Genesis, cosmic dust capable of terraforming ecosystems and eradicating galactic hunger.
+At Tivan's headquarters on Knowhere, the Ravagers distract his enforcers, the Black Order, while Nebula and Udonta offer him the orb, allowing T'Challa to infiltrate Tivan's vast collection for the Embers.
+Instead, he finds a Wakandan spacecraft sent in search of him, realizes that Udonta lied about Wakanda, and falls out with Udonta before Nebula seemingly betrays the Ravagers and has them captured.

-T'Challa decries Tivan's practice of imprisoning others in his collection, which inspires Tivan's assistant, Carina, to shoot Ebony Maw and free T'Challa.
-Nebula shoots Corvus Glaive and rescues the rest of the Ravagers, revealing that she and T'Challa planned a triple cross which enabled her to acquire the Embers.
-Nebula and Thanos defeat Cull Obsidian and Proxima Midnight while T'Challa and Yondu defeat Tivan.
-Carina frees Tivan's numerous captives, leaving Tivan at their mercy.
+T'Challa decries Tivan's practice of imprisoning others in his collection, which inspires Tivan's slave, Carina, to free T'Challa.
+Having obtained the Embers, Nebula frees the Ravagers and helps them defeat the Black Order while T'Challa and Udonta defeat Tivan and leave him at Carina and his captives' mercy.

-T'Challa forgives Yondu for his deception, and they return to Earth so T'Challa can reunite with his family in Wakanda.
+T'Challa forgives Udonta for his deception before the Ravagers return to Earth so T'Challa can reunite with his family.
 Elsewhere on Earth, an older Quill is now working as a Dairy Queen janitor when Ego approaches him.